The LiBBY Study results are now available!

-LiBBY is a national study funded by the National Institute on Aging (NIA) of the NIH and conducted by a network of Alzheimer’s disease experts.
+LiBBY was a national study funded by the National Institute on Aging (NIA) of the NIH and conducted by a network of Alzheimer’s disease experts.

-The LiBBY Study will help researchers find a way to:
+The LiBBY Study sought to help researchers find a way to:

 Ease pain & suffering